12 Sep 2023

 Trading firms need a network supplier such as BSO that understands how to incorporate RF pathways within a wider network strategy.
 For instance, firms still need redundancy and they still need cost-effective solutions that are fit-for-purpose.

-These demands are only set to intensify because all the signs point to increased take-up of RF networking in the trading space.
+These demands are only set to intensify because all the signs point to increased take-up of RF networking in the trading space as more firms prioritise ultra-low-latency networks.

 RF networks began to appear a little less than a decade ago as network providers competed to have the fastest route between Chicago and New York.